 - Casa Delfino Hotel & Spa – placed in the heart of Chania’s picturesque old town, this authentic 17th-century Venetian mansion has a rooftop terrace overlooking the town and the Venetian Harbor.

 You might like to read my full review of Domes Zeen Chania.

 Getting to Elafonisi from Chania

-Though there are many tour companies in Chania offering day trips to Elafonisi Beach, getting here is relatively easy if you are driving your own or a rental car.
+Though many tour companies in Chania offer day trips to Elafonisi Beach, getting here is relatively easy if you are driving your own or a rental car.
 In a 1,5-hour drive, you’ll be able to see charming towns along the way and have scenic views of Crete’s mountains.